3lvia/grid-tariff-api/README.md

-# Grid-Tariff-Api
+## Grid-Tariff-Api

 Grid-Tariff-Api is an implementation of "Nettariff API" specified by DiginEnergi.

+"Nettariff-API" is a specification for an API which purpose is to serve information regarding electrical grid tariffs including prices per hour.

 DiginEnergi is a Norwegian consortium working with information models and standards related to the national electricity grid of Norway.

-"Nettariff-API" is a specification for an API which purpose is to serve information regarding grid tariffs including prices per hour.
-"Nettariff-API" specification is available for download here: https://github.com/digin-energi/API-nettleie-for-styring For further information see https://diginenergi.no/hva-gjor-vi/nettariff-api/ (in Norwegian).
+"Nettariff-API" specification is available for download from github [here](https://github.com/digin-energi/API-nettleie-for-styring)
+Further information regarding DiginEnergy is available [here](https://diginenergi.no/hva-gjor-vi/nettariff-api/) (in Norwegian).

-# The following services is available
+## The following endpoints is available
-## Retrieve list of available tariffs
+#### Retrieve list of available tariffs
 Returns a list of available tariffs

-## Query a tariff for prices per hour for a given timeperiod
+#### Query a tariff for prices per hour for a given timeperiod
 Returns prices per hour for the given tariff for the given timeperiod.

-## Query a list of meteringpoints for prices per hour for a given timeperiod
+#### Query a list of meteringpoints for prices per hour for a given timeperiod
-Returns prices per hour for given timeperiod for the tariffs connected to the list of meteringpoints.
+Returns prices per hour for given timeperiod for the unique tariffs connected to the list of meteringpoints.
 Each tariff contains a list of meteringpoints using the tariff.
 Attached to each meteringpoint is a reference to a fixedpricelevel which currently applies to the meteringpoint.
 The reference to fixedpricelevel is deduced by max consumption (kwh) for the meteringpoint for the current month.

-# Overview of projects in solution
+## Overview of projects in solution

-## GridTariffApi.lib
+#### GridTariffApi.lib
 Implementation of the API.

-## GridTariffApi.lib.Tests
+#### GridTariffApi.lib.Tests
 Unit tests for the implementation of the API.

-## GridTariffApi
+#### GridTariffApi
 Project for hosting the API.
 The purpose of this project is to handle everything regarding setup, hosting and security of the API.
-This project is specific for Elvia AS.
 Anyone wanting to utilize GridTariffApi.lib for implementing "Nettariff-API" is required to write their own project for hosting the API.
+This particual implementation is used by Elvia AS.

-## Project GridTariffApiSynchronizer.lib
+#### Project GridTariffApiSynchronizer.lib
 Not needed for GridTariffApi.lib.
 The project is Elvia AS specific and is responsible for synchronizing meteringpoints and their relation to grid tariffs.
 It is only used for an earlier version of the API not specified by DiginEnergi.
 This project is to be phased out at a later time.

-## Project GridTariffApiSynchronizer.libTests
+#### Project GridTariffApiSynchronizer.libTests
 Unit tests for project GridTariffApiSynchronizer.lib

-# Project GridTariffApi.lib folders
+## Project GridTariffApi.lib folders

-## Config
+#### Config
 Contains classes for configuration of the project.

-## Controllers
+#### Controllers
-Contains controllers for the offered functionality Subfolder v1 containts controllers for the "Nettariff-API" specified by DiginEnergi.
+Contains controllers for the offered functionality
+Subfolder v1 containts controllers for the "Nettariff-API" specified by DiginEnergi.
 Subfolder Pilot is to be removed, it is an earlier version of the API not specified by DiginEnergi.

-## EntityFramework
+#### EntityFramework
-Contains Entity Framework classes for database persisting tariff information The content of this project is only used by an earlier version of the API not specified by DiginEnergi.
+Contains Entity Framework classes for database persisting tariff information.
+The content of this project is only used by an earlier version of the API not specified by DiginEnergi.
 It is to be phased out at a later time

-##Interfaces
+#### Interfaces
 Interfaces used by GridTariff.lib to fetch data.
 These are to be implemented by anyone wanting to use GridTariff.lib.

-## Models
+#### Models
-Contains classes for request/response objects used by controllers, Subfolder Pilot is to be removed, it is related to an earlier version of the API not specified by DiginEnergi
+Contains classes for request/response objects used by controllers,
+Subfolder Pilot is to be removed, it is related to an earlier version of the API not specified by DiginEnergi

-## Services
+#### Services
-Contains classes with business logic used by controllers Subfolder Pilot is to be removed, it is related ti an earlier version of the API not specified by DiginEnergi
+Contains classes with business logic used by controllers Subfolder Pilot is to be removed, it is related to an earlier version of the API not specified by DiginEnergi

-##  SQL
+####  SQL
-This folder is to be removed, it is related ti an earlier version of the API not specified by DiginEnergi
+This folder is to be removed, it is related to an earlier version of the API not specified by DiginEnergi

-## Swagger
+#### Swagger
 Contains classes related to documentation of of Api.

-# Overview of solution folders
+## Overview of solution folders

-## CI
+#### CI
 Sample build/deployment files.
 These project is native to Elvia.

-## Solution Items
+#### Solution Items
-Contains this file
+Contains this file.
 Contains Dockerfile native to Elvia.

-#Getting started
+##Getting started
 ---------------
-## Installation
+#### Installation
 You'll need the following tools to get started:
 * [Git](https://git-scm.com/downloads)
 * [.NET Core 3.1 or later](https://dotnet.microsoft.com/download)

-### Cloning, building and testing
+###### Cloning, building and testing
 Start by cloning this repo.
 Then navigate into the `/GridTariffApi` folder and start the application with `dotnet run`:
 ```shell
 $ GridTariffApi> dotnet run
 ```